kkruecke/cplus-documentation/notes/value-categories.rst

 Because the rvalue reference parameter "other" has a name, it is an lvalue within ``string::operator=(string&&other)``.

-Converting lvalues into xvalues, Expiring values
+Converting lvalues into xvalues, eXpiring values
 ++++++++++++++++++++++++++++++++++++++++++++++++

 ``std::swap()`` is an good example of where we would like to force the compiler to move an object's state instead of copying it.
 Take, for example,